weizhenye/ASS/README.md

 });
 ```

-`new ASS()` will create some elements and append to the container, and sync the render area's size with the video element. **You should set styles yourself to make sure the container is overlap on the video and match the position.** For example:
+`new ASS()` will append several elements to the container, and sync the render area's size with the video element. **You should set styles yourself to make sure the container is overlap on the video and match the position.** For example:

 ```html
 <div id="player" style="position: relative;">